For Readers/Parents

 Mission

-The reviews posted on The Story Sanctuary are intended to assist teachers, parents, and readers in making confident, informed decisions about whether or when a book is appropriate for them.
-My purpose is not to dissuade anyone from reading a particular book or series, but rather to help readers to discover new books and offer an quick guide to the content within those novels.
+The reviews posted on The Story Sanctuary are intended to assist teachers, parents, and readers in making confident, informed decisions about when a book is appropriate for them.
+My purpose is not to dissuade anyone from reading a particular book or series but rather to help readers discover new books and offer a quick guide to the content of those novels.
 All reviews and comments will be respectful to readers and authors.

 Searching for Book Reviews by Title, Author, Genre, or Keyword